JbmOnGitHub/changeDbInAspnetboilerplate/abptemplate_3_4_0_NETcore_mvc_modulezero.md

 #### <i class="icon-file"></i> Prepare the solution

-##### Manage Nuget
+##### Manage Nuget in your EntityFrameworkCore project
-- In the EntityFrameworkCoreProject, Uninstall the package Microsoft.EntityFrameworkCore.SqlServer and add : Npgsql.EntityFrameworkCore.PostgreSQL (2.0.0) & Npgsql.EntityFrameworkCore.PostgreSQL.Design (1.1.1)
+- Uninstall the package Microsoft.EntityFrameworkCore.SqlServer
 - Downgrade the Microsoft.EntityFrameworkCore.* project in 2.0.1 to 2.0.0
+- Add Npgsql.EntityFrameworkCore.PostgreSQL (2.0.0) & Npgsql.EntityFrameworkCore.PostgreSQL.Design (1.1.1)
 ##### Clean other files
 - Drop ALL files in the "Migrations" directory (Project "EntityFrameworkCore/Migrations")
 - Change DbContextConfigurer.cs like this :